About Amelia Douglas Institute

 The ADI would like to acknowledge and extend a heartfelt thank you to the many Métis artists, knowledge carriers, Michif speakers and Elders that have generously shared their knowledge, skills and teachings with us.
 We thank our ancestors for their strength, wisdom and resilience so that we can know and share our beautiful Métis culture and languages.

-We send our gratitude to the numerous museums and institutions across Canada that have contributed images of Métis material arts and cultural items featured within the website, including: McCord Stewart Museum, Waddington's Auctioneers and Appraisers, the Canadian Museum of History and the Sam Waller Museum.
+We send our gratitude to the numerous museums and institutions across Canada that have contributed images of Métis material arts and cultural items featured within the website, including: McCord Stewart Museum, Waddington's Auctioneers and Appraisers and the Canadian Museum of History, Seven Oaks & Ross House Museum, Manitoba Crafts Museum and Library, and the Fort Dauphin Museum.

 government of canada logo